CarloLucibello/GraphNeuralNetworks.jl/docs/pluto_output/gnn_intro_pluto.md

 <p>Recently, deep learning on graphs has emerged to one of the hottest research fields in the deep learning community.
 Here, <strong>Graph Neural Networks &#40;GNNs&#41;</strong> aim to generalize classical deep learning concepts to irregular structured data &#40;in contrast to images or texts&#41; and to enable neural networks to reason about objects and their relations.</p>
 <p>This is done by following a simple <strong>neural message passing scheme</strong>, where node features <span class="tex">$\mathbf&#123;x&#125;_i^&#123;&#40;\ell&#41;&#125;$</span> of all nodes <span class="tex">$i \in \mathcal&#123;V&#125;$</span> in a graph <span class="tex">$\mathcal&#123;G&#125; &#61; &#40;\mathcal&#123;V&#125;, \mathcal&#123;E&#125;&#41;$</span> are iteratively updated by aggregating localized information from their neighbors <span class="tex">$\mathcal&#123;N&#125;&#40;i&#41;$</span>:</p>
 <p class="tex">$$\mathbf&#123;x&#125;_i^&#123;&#40;\ell &#43; 1&#41;&#125; &#61; f^&#123;&#40;\ell &#43; 1&#41;&#125;_&#123;\theta&#125; \left&#40; \mathbf&#123;x&#125;_i^&#123;&#40;\ell&#41;&#125;, \left\&#123; \mathbf&#123;x&#125;_j^&#123;&#40;\ell&#41;&#125; : j \in \mathcal&#123;N&#125;&#40;i&#41; \right\&#125; \right&#41;$$</p>
 <p>This tutorial will introduce you to some fundamental concepts regarding deep learning on graphs via Graph Neural Networks based on the <strong><a href="https://github.com/CarloLucibello/GraphNeuralNetworks.jl">GraphNeuralNetworks.jl library</a></strong>.
-GNN.jl is an extension library to the popular deep learning framework <a href="https://fluxml.ai/Flux.jl/stable/">Flux.jl</a>, and consists of various methods and utilities to ease the implementation of Graph Neural Networks.</p>
+GraphNeuralNetworks.jl is an extension library to the popular deep learning framework <a href="https://fluxml.ai/Flux.jl/stable/">Flux.jl</a>, and consists of various methods and utilities to ease the implementation of Graph Neural Networks.</p>
 <p>Let&#39;s first import the packages we need:</p>
 </div>